Kobazzie

-Korte Dorbor Bazzie (born November 29, 1989), known professionally as Kobazzie, is a Liberian singer and songwriter.
-Born in Voinjama, Lofa County, Kobazzie was inspired to pursue a career in music after hearing Quincy B's collaborative single with Tan Tan B, titled "State of Emergency".
-He is the recipient of several accolades, including New Artist of the Year at the 2016 Liberia Music Awards and Afropop Artist of the Year at the 2019 Tunes Liberia Music Awards.
+Korte Dorbor Bazzie (born November 29, 1989), who is known professionally as Kobazzie, is a Liberian singer and songwriter from Voinjama, Lofa County.
+He was inspired to pursue a career in music after listening to "State of Emergency", a track jointly recorded by Quincy B and Tan Tan B. Kobazzie is the recipient of several accolades, including New Artist of the Year at the 2016 Liberia Music Awards and Afropop Artist of the Year at the 2019 Tunes Liberia Music Awards.

 Early life and career

 Korte Dorbor Bazzie was born on November 29, 1989, in Voinjama, Lofa County.
 He relocated to Monrovia to further his education and graduated from St. Michael Catholic School.
 He studied accounting and business management at Cuttington University and graduated in 2017.
 Prior to pursuing a career in music, he worked as an accountant.
-Kobazzie met singer and record producer Quincy B while in school and was inspired to sing after hearing the singer's collaborative single with Tan Tan B, titled "State of Emergency".

-In 2017, he released the Quincy B-produced track "Sleep for What".
+Kobazzie met singer and record producer Quincy B while in school and was inspired to sing after hearing "State of Emergency", the singer's collaborative single with Tan Tan B. In 2017, he released the Quincy B-produced track "Sleep for What", which appeared on Bilikon Entertainment's compilation album Press Play (2017).
 Kobazzie said he received the song's instrumental from the producer and freestyled the lyrics.
-"Sleep for What" appeared on Press Play, a 2017 compilation album released by Bilikon Entertainment.
-Kobazzie told FrontPage Africa that Liberian women inspires him to make music.
-He was one of the performing acts at the 2017 Nigeria Entertainment Awards, and appeared in an episode of BBC African Voices and VOA African Beat series that same year.
-Kobazzie left Bilikon Entertainment, a record label owned by Lyee Bility.
-He told the Daily Observer newspaper that his record deal with the label wasn't profitable.
-A week after leaving the label, Kobazzie released the single "Shout Out".
-He recorded the song prior to exiting the label and debunked rumours about the song being a diss track.
+He told FrontPage Africa that Liberian women inspires him to make music.
+Kobazzie performed at the 2017 Nigeria Entertainment Awards and appeared in an episode of BBC African Voices and VOA African Beat series that same year.
+Kobazzie left Bilikon Entertainment and told the Daily Observer newspaper that his record deal with the label wasn't profitable.
+A week after leaving Bilikon, he released the single "Shout Out", which was recorded prior to his exit from the label; he debunked rumours about the song being a diss track.